-Harvey Schwartz (LC’87), a Leader at Goldman Sachs, Began His Career at Wall Street Low Point; Named to Rutgers’ Hall of Distinguished Alumni in 2014
+Harvey Schwartz (LC’87), a Leader in Finance, Began His Career at Wall Street Low Point; Named to Rutgers’ Hall of Distinguished Alumni in 2014

-Harvey M. Schwartz, President and Co-Chief Operating Officer (COO) of the multinational financial services company Goldman Sachs, graduated from Rutgers’ Livingston College in 1987.
+Harvey M. Schwartz, Chief Executive Officer and member of the board of directors at Carlyle as of 2023, graduated from Rutgers’ Livingston College in 1987.
 It was an inauspicious time.

 Schwartz “learned early in his career about tough times on Wall Street,” Bloomberg News wrote in a 2012 profile of Schwartz.
 He began his career in 1987 on the trading floor of J.B.
 Hanauer & Co. shortly before the “Black Monday” stock market crash on October 19, 1987, according to the same profile.